 Method

 - Heat the oil in a large flameproof casserole.
-Add the onion and fry very gently, until softened.
+Add the onion and fry very gently, until softened, around 8-10 minutes.
 Stir in the garlic, spices and chilli and fry about 5 mins until the onion is golden brown.

-- Add the split peas, carrot and curry leaves, if using, season and then simmer for 10 mins.
+- Drain the split peas and add to the pan with the carrot and curry leaves, if using.
+Season and then simmer for 10 mins.
 Stir in the coconut milk and paneer, and simmer for 10 more mins.

 - Add the sugar-snap peas and cook for 5 mins, until they’re tender and the liquid has thickened.
 Sprinkle with cumin seeds, if using, and serve with warm, toasted naan bread.